kimfucious/pdf-demo/README.md

 CSS Framework is Bootstrap (v5.3)

-Redux is used to manage state (auth and protected routes)
+Redux is used to demonstrate state management (auth and protected routes)